Motion

 Spreading motion fields

 Both methods described above produce an incomplete motion field: Doppler dealiasing provides realiable vectors inside wide-spread precipitation whereas optical flow based motion analysis works best with visual details like edges and specks.
 Rack provides some methods for spreading the vector fields, with optional support of quality information.
-The methods are essentially image operators described in Working with images.
+The methods are essentially image operators described in Image processing.

 The spreading methods for two dimensional motion vectors are illustrated using an artificial image of "clouds" shown below.
 In vectors, high, intermediate, and low quality are illustrated in green, blue and pink colour, respectively.
 Utility script draw-vectors.sh and GnuPlot have been used in creating the visualisations below.